michalmietlinski/Interview-questions/General/readme.md

 * Tell me about advantages which IoC gives you?
 * How to share the code between projects?
 * What does "LTS version" mean?
+* Which language would be your main choice and why?
+* What is main benefit of your chosen language?
+* Did you participate in any open source projects?
+What did you do?
+What did you learn?
+* What pushed you towards becoming programmer?
+* What are best qualities of programmer in your opinion?

 ### Design patterns